lukecbt/react-task-tracker/README.md

 # React Task Tracker

-This is a simple React.js application which tracks a list of task entered by the user, these tasks remane in the json server database which act as a server side database.
+This is a simple React.js application which tracks a list of task entered by the user, these tasks remain in the json server database which act as a server side database.
 This project uses React.js class components and passing props through the components as this is a smaller application.

 ## Improvements and New Features